Vihaan3/knowledge-garden/content/Personal Knowledge Management/Meta-Learning.md

 - Focus on intuition.
 It's *much* easier to remember things if you have a feel for the how and the why.
 - Use multiple resources (and preferably multiple mediums).
 I like to think of it as encoding knowledge in multiple ways.
 	- Example: When learning about how *basic* neural networks work, you might watch [3b1b's explanation](https://youtu.be/aircAruvnKk), [Jeremy Howard's explanation](https://course.fast.ai/Lessons/lesson3.html), play with notebooks that [explain](https://www.kaggle.com/code/jhoward/how-does-a-neural-net-really-work) and [build](https://www.kaggle.com/code/jhoward/linear-model-and-neural-net-from-scratch) neural nets, and read [another explanation](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb)
-- Use Spaced Repetition Systems to retain your knowledge (see next section)
+- Use Spaced Repetition Systems to retain your knowledge (see next section).
+If you don't know what spaced repetition systems are, scroll down to the bottom and read one of the first two resources there

 ##### Using Spaced Repetition Systems